Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *this is assuming that you any of that Item Type in your Inventory already*
 	* *if the Item is in another Hotbar Slot, you will simply switch Hotbar Selections*
 	* *if the Item is in your Inventory, then it will be moved to the lowest available Empty Slot*
-		* *unless you are currently Selecting an Empty Slot, then the item will move to that Slot, even if said Slot is not the lowest available*
+		* *unless you are currently Selecting an Empty Slot, in that case, the Item will move to that Slot, even if that particular Slot is not the lowest available*
 	* *if no Empty Slots are available, then your currently Selected Item will be Swapped into your Inventory*
 * *using Pick Block to select Beds, while One Cycling the Dragon is very useful*